Duggimpudi/MVP-Internship/README.md

 2. **Build Reports Using SSRS** : With the structured data that's been loaded into the datawarehouse, I built reports using that data in SSRS
 3. **Visualization Reports using Power BI** : Using the same data I built dashboards using Power BI and a connection was made to open SSRS reports from Power BI.

+The data analysed was:

+* The property, Crime, Schools, Transport in Australia

 The files Included: